seedstack/website/content/docs/w20/manual/culture.md

 ---

 W20 provides an extensive culture support through the jQuery Globalize library.
-It provides the developer tools to internationalize a W20 application which can then be localized via fragment manifests.
-As AngularJS also provides internalization support, W20 attempts to convert the active Globalize culture definition to an AngularJS locale, on a best-effort basis.
+It provides the developer tools to internationalize a W20 application which can then be localized via fragment manifests.<!--more--> As AngularJS also provides internalization support, W20 attempts to convert the active Globalize culture definition to an AngularJS locale, on a best-effort basis.
 This automatic conversion has limits, so it is recommended to stick to the W20 functions and services for internationalization.